newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

   >>> Lead.correlations_available()
   {'alpha': 'lbh15', 'beta_s': 'lbh15', 'cp': ['gurvich1991', 'sobolev2011'], 'h': 'lbh15', 'k': 'lbh15', 'mu': 'lbh15', 'p_s': 'lbh15', 'r': 'lbh15', 'rho': ['lbh15', 'custom2022'], 'sigma': 'lbh15', 'u_s': 'lbh15'}

-  It is possible to notice that :code:`rho` has two correlations: default :code:`lbh15` and the new :code:`custom2022`.
+  It is possible to see that now there are two correlations possible for the density :code:`rho`: :code:`lbh15` and :code:`custom2022`.
-  Since two options are available, it is mandatory to specify which one shall be used, otherwise the second one will be used.
-Here it is how to use it:
+  If the density correlation is not specified for a new object instantiation, the last one in the list will be selected as default:

   >>> # Use default one
   >>> Lead.set_correlation_to_use('rho', 'lbh15')